Study Abroad Program Locations

 In addition to rigorous academics, Harlaxton College allows students to travel to nearby historic sites that make British (and American) history come alive.
 This popular study abroad program has been described as one of the most impactful in the lives of those who have experienced it.

-One of the nation's oldest, largest, and most reputable study abroad providers, IES Abroad is a Chicago-based, not-for-profit academic consortium with nearly 100 high-quality academic study abroad programs and internship opportunities in 34 cities.
+One of the nation's oldest, largest, and most reputable study abroad providers, IES Abroad is a Chicago-based, not-for-profit academic consortium with over 120-quality academic study abroad programs and internship opportunities in 33 cities and is comprised of over 240 member institutions.
 They are dedicated to fostering cultural immersion and intercultural development.
-Since their founding in 1950, nearly 80,000 students have participated in their international study abroad programs.
+Since their founding in 1950, nearly 115,000 students have participated in IES Abroad semester, summer, and academic year study as well as interning abroad programs.
 IES Abroad operates programs in Europe, Africa, Asia, South America, Australia, and New Zealand.

 TLU has an exchange relationship with Kansai Gaidai University--a private, nonprofit university in Hirakata, Japan.
 Foreign students participate in the Asian Studies Program which is designed to help students gain firsthand knowledge of Japan and East Asia.
 Courses taught in English include business, economics, history, religion.
 Introductory courses in Japanese language and culture are offered as well.